mjiderhamn/worx-landroid-nodejs/README.md

 to the [Domoticz home automation system](http://domoticz.com/).
 This allows you, for example, to track the battery percentage of your mower with the charts made available via the Domoticz GUI.

+Tested with WG796E firmware version 12.1.
+Please report any breaking changes to the API.

 ## Installation
 (_The installation instructions make reference to .bat files.
 If you are not on Windows, you are assumed to know what to do..._)